ryedin/site/_posts/2016-04-27-ecs-challenges.md

 To grant our wish, ECS needs to execute this request across at least four instances, but every instance is a black box over the network and poses known challenges.

-Sometimes the the instance can’t even think about starting the container:
+Sometimes the instance can’t even think about starting the container:

 * Unreachable due to a bad network